Tokai

 - Aichi

-The Owari Shippo cloisonné produced in Ama City, Aichi Prefecture are decorated with vibrant colorful designs often depicting natural scenery or the beauty of nature.
-The term shippo refers to the seven jewels of Buddhism, as it was thought the cl…
+Owari Cloisonné (called Owari Shippo in Japanese) is a type of enamelware, produced in Ama and Nagoya, Aichi prefecture, that is decorated with vibrant colorful designs often depicting natural scenery or the beauty of nature.
+The name shippo refer…

 View more